Dashboard sheets let users build responsive dashboards and visual reports which:

 Categories control how the objects on a dashboard are linked together.
 By default every object added to a dashboard is linked to all the other objects.
 For example when a Grid is added to a dashboard already containing a slicer, the grid is automatically linked to the slicer and will update based on slicer selections.
 Similarly when a small Multiple or Treemap is added, they are auto-linked to the other objects.
 Initially everything will be linked together on the red category.
 To view the categories, click on any object on the dashboard and the current category is shown on the top right, signified by a colour.
 The default and initial colour is red as shown below on the Date Calendar slicer.

 Clicking on the Red category square shows other available categories, and hovering over the colour will highlight all other dashboard items in the same category.
-By default all objects will be linked together on the Red category, as shown below.
+By default all objects will be linked together on the Red category.

 When a selection is made on one object, this is used as a filter on the other objects.
 This behaviour can be overridden or tailored as required for specific cases, for example: